francis-pouatcha/multi-party-computing/ecdsa.md

 # ECDSA Signature
 ECDSA specifies the use of [elliptic curves](./ecgroups.md) for the construction of DSA signatures.

+The definition of bit and byte strings as used in this document is found in [strings expressions](./conv-ser-enc.md).

 ## Elliptic Curves
 Let the expression $\mathbb{Z_q}$ represent the field of integers modulo $q$ written $(\mathbb{Z}, +, \times, q)$.